wosevision/scoopr/README.md

 Need to scoop some files from someone else's webserver?

-Do those files happen to be named as incrementing numbers with leading zeroes?
+Do those files happen to be named as incrementing numbers with leading zeroes??

 Well have I got the command line utility for you!!
 Step right over those bit-shift operators, they won't bite!!!